archieplaylist/ArchInstall/README.md

 ## System Description
-This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.
+This is completely automated arch install of the desktop environment on arch using all the packages I use on a daily basis.

 ## Troubleshooting